Skip to main content

 • “Beautiful graphics with no optimization issues.”

-• “The game was extremely well optimized; I was able to run this game on 'high' without any hiccups, unlike most games where I have to reduce graphics to avoid stuttering while streaming.”
+• “The game was extremely well optimized; I was able to run it on high settings without any hiccups, unlike most games that require reducing graphics to avoid stuttering.”

 • “It's a shame, the game seems like it could be fun and even a little spooky, but I couldn't get more than half an hour into the game before the constant FPS drops, crashes, and stuttering video made it unplayable.”